In the heart of the New Forest lies a quiet unassuming English village with a spooky history.

 As mentioned, the village is in the middle of the New Forest in England.
 Here’s the address details you’ll need:

 New Forest National Park

-If you can make it down to the village on October 28th, then you should expect:
+If you can make it down to the village during a weekend close to Halloween, then you can expect: